xie186/mooc_learning/coursera/inferential-statistical-analysis-python/README.md

 2. Large enough sample sizes to assume that the distribtuion of our estimate is normal.
 That is, we need ``

+### One mean - Estimating a Population Mean with Confidence

+Cartwheel study

+What is the average cartwheel distance (in inches) for adults?

+Pupulation: All adults

+Parameter of interest: population mean cartwheel distance $\mu$

 ## Week 3